tedtoal/Button_TT/README.md

 Most systems with a display have more than one screen layout that are displayed at different times.
 Some code reorganization is needed to support this.
 In this section a design pattern is presented to help organize multiple screens.
 Although this is not part of the *Button_TT* library, the pattern fits well within the *Button_TT* code already presented.

 A second screen is added here in addition to the one already defined above (referred to as the *main screen*).
-The second screen will be a touchscreen *calibration screen*, based on the *DisplayCalibration.ino* example program in the *XPT2046_Touchscreen_TT* library.
+The second screen will be a touchscreen *calibration screen*, based on the *TS_DisplayCalibrate.ino* example program in the *XPT2046_Touchscreen_TT* library.
 In this section, the elements of the multi-screen design pattern are presented, with the changes needed to the previously presented code above.
 The next section will show the code necessary to actually implement the calibration screen.

 To begin, define an enum that enumerates the different screens your system will have, and define a variable of that enum type, which holds the currently displayed screen number: